-Pursuant to its guaranty of the MBS, Fannie Mae will guaranty the timely payment of scheduled installments of principal of and interest on the underlying Mortgage Loans, whether or not received, together with the full principal balance of any foreclosed Mortgage Loan, whether or not such balance is actually recovered.
-In addition, pursuant to its guaranty of the Certificates, Fannie Mae will be obligated to distribute on a timely basis to Holders of Certificates required installments of principal and interest and to distribute the principal balance of each Class of Certificates in full no later than the applicable Final Distribution Date, whether or not sufficient funds are available in the MBS Account.
-The obligations of Fannie Mae under its guaranties are obligations solely of Fannie Mae and are not backed by, nor entitled to, the full faith and credit of the United States.
-If Fannie Mae were unable to perform these guaranty obligations, distributions to Certificateholders would consist solely of payments and other recoveries on the underlying Mortgage Loans and, accordingly, delinquencies and defaults on the Mortgage Loans would affect distributions to Certificateholders.
+Pursuant to its guaranty of the Certificates, Fannie Mae will be obligated to distribute on a timely basis to Holders of Certificates required installments of principal and interest to the extent set forth in the related Prospectus Supplement and to distribute the principal balance of each Class of Certificates in full no later than the applicable Final Distribution Date, whether or not sufficient funds are available in the related Trust Account.
+The obligations of Fannie Mae under its guaranty are obligations solely of Fannie Mae and are not backed by, nor entitled to, the full faith and credit of the United States.
+If Fannie Mae were unable to perform these guaranty obligations, distributions to Certificateholders would consist solely of distributions on the related Underlying Securities (which, except in the case of Ginnie Mae Certificates, generally would consist solely of payments and other recoveries on the related Mortgage Loans) and, accordingly, delinquencies and defaults on the related Mortgage Loans generally would affect distributions to Certificateholders.

-Distributions on MBS, Deposits in the MBS Account
+Distributions on Underlying Securities, Deposits in the Trust Account

-On the 25th day (or, if such 25th day is not a business day, on the first business day next succeeding such 25th day) of each month, commencing in the month of the initial Distribution Date, Fannie Mae will deposit or credit to one or more accounts (collectively, the "MBS Account") an amount equal to the sum of the distributions of the principal and interest on the MBS in the Series Trust.
+On the day or days of each month specified in the related Prospectus Supplement, commencing in the month of the initial Distribution Date, Fannie Mae will deposit or credit to one or more accounts (collectively, the "Trust Account") an amount equal to the sum of the distributions of the principal and interest on the Underlying Securities in the Series Trust.

-Amounts credited to the MBS Account on a Distribution Date will be available to be distributed to Holders on such date.
-Unless otherwise specified in the Prospectus Supplement, certain amounts remaining in the MBS Account on each Distribution Date following the required distribution of principal and interest on the Certificates will be used to pay administrative expenses of the Series Trust.
-Any amount remaining will be distributed to the Holders of Certificates of the Class which constitutes the "residual interest" in the applicable REMIC Trust.
+Amounts credited to the Trust Account on a Distribution Date generally will be available to be distributed to Holders on such date.
+Unless otherwise specified in the Prospectus Supplement, certain amounts remaining in the Trust Account on each Distribution Date following the required distribution of principal and interest on the Certificates will be used to pay administrative expenses of the Series Trust.
+Certain amounts remaining thereafter will be distributed to the Holders of Certificates of the Class which constitutes the "residual interest" in the applicable REMIC Trust.
+In the case of Underlying Securities that are Ginnie Mae Certificates, to the extent specified in the related Prospectus Supplement, certain amounts credited to the Trust Account as of a Distribution Date will not be included in distributions to Certificateholders until the Distribution Date following such Distribution Date.
+Any reinvestment earnings on amounts so held will be used by Fannie Mae to pay the expenses of the related Series Trust and will not be included in the calculation of amounts distributable to Certificateholders.

-The Trust Agreement permits Fannie Mae as Trustee to maintain the MBS Account either (i) as a trust account with an eligible depository institution (which account may contain other funds held by Fannie Mae in a trust capacity) or (ii) as part of Fannie Mae's general assets, with appropriate entries being made on its books and records designating the funds and investments credited to the applicable REMIC Trust.

-As noted above, Fannie Mae, as Trustee, has the option to maintain the MBS Account as part of its general assets, by making appropriate entries on its books and records designating the funds and investments credited to a REMIC Trust.
-Although Fannie Mae is required to hold all such funds (and, upon deposit in the MBS Account, the investment of such funds) for the account of Certificateholders in the related REMIC Trust, the law applicable to a liquidation, reorganization or similar proceeding involving the assets of Fannie Mae is unclear and as a result no opinion can be rendered as to the status of Certificateholders' interest in such funds and investments in the event of any such proceeding.
+The Trust Agreement permits Fannie Mae as Trustee to maintain the Trust Account either (i) as a trust account with an eligible depository institution (which account may contain other funds held by Fannie Mae in a trust capacity) or (ii) as part of Fannie Mae's general assets, with appropriate entries being made on its books and records designating the funds and investments credited to the applicable REMIC Trust.
+Although Fannie Mae is required to hold all funds maintained as part of Fannie Mae's general accounts (and, upon deposit in the Trust Account, the investment of such funds) for the account of Certificateholders in the related REMIC Trust, the law applicable to a liquidation, reorganization or similar proceeding involving the assets of Fannie Mae is unclear and as a result no opinion can be rendered as to the status of Certificateholders' interest in such funds and investments in the event of any such proceeding.